-– John Rampton- VIP Contributor – Entrepreneur and Connector
+– John Rampton- VIP Contributor – Entrepreneur and Connector (Edited to fit our profession)

 Everyone agrees: referrals are the most effective, and cost-effective, way to generate new business, yet asking for referrals can feel awkward.
 You really could use some more clients but you don’t want to come across as desperate or pushy.